-Ant is a father of three, long time resident of Federal and member of the Federal Community Centre (FCC).
-He is committed to a sustainable, diverse and vibrant Federal.
-He works as a doctor in Byron and Lismore, and is known to enjoy singing and dancing!
+Father of three, a longtime resident of Federal and a member of Federal Community Centre, Ant is committed to a sustainable, diverse and vibrant Federal.
+He works as a doctor in Byron and Lismore, co-owns RU5 zoned property in Federal, and is known to enjoy singing and dancing!